rubin-dp0/dp1-sci-prep-seminars/active-galactic-nuclei/AGN-demo_AGN_Portal.md

-# Extracting a light curve of a variable object
+# Studying active galactic nuclei:  extracting a light curve of a variable object and extracting an image of a host galaxy

 For the Portal Aspect of the Rubin Science Platform at data.lsst.cloud.